Formally known as the House-Monument of the Bulgarian Communist Party, the monument at Buzludzha is like something out of a 1950s sci-fi movie.

 In my last report on a soviet monument, the Park-Monument of the Bulgarian-Soviet Friendship, I decided to provide a fitting soundtrack… and due to the positive feedback I received, I’m doing it again.
 That time it was Shostakovich’s Seventh.
 This time, I’ve decided to go with a little Prokofiev.

-Sergei Sergeyevich Prokofiev is perhaps best known for his opera of ‘Romeo and Juliet’, but during the time he spent living in the USSR, he also composed a number of works on behalf of the communist party.
+Sergei Sergeyevich Prokofiev is perhaps best known for his ballet ‘Romeo and Juliet’, but during the time he spent living in the USSR, he also composed a number of works on behalf of the communist party.
 These included the rousing ‘Cantata for the Twentieth Anniversary of the October Revolution‘, as well as ‘Zdravitsa‘, a somewhat nauseating piece that he was ‘invited’ to score on the occasion of Joseph Stalin’s 60th birthday.
 Here however, I’ve chosen to set the mood with his funeral hymn, taken from the Soviet opera ‘Semyon Kotko’; an inspiring piece of communist composition, based on Valentin Katayev’s 1937 novel, ‘I, Son of Working People’.

 Hit play when you’re ready, and then read on.